DanielHrdez/RAM-Machine/README.md

 ## Usage

-    $ ./simulador.sh [name-testfile]
+    $ ./simulador.sh [name-testfile] [debug-mode]

-for example, to run the test 5:
+for example, to run the test 5 with debug:

-    $ ./simulador.sh test5
+    $ ./simulador.sh test5 2

 to compare Insertion & Bubble Sort: